Here are some ways to get pregnant with PCOS!

 The Ayurveda in-house physicians used to check for sugar updates once a month.
 Clients who were on medication for PCOS were asked to continue the same.

 The results revealed a significant reduction in BMI after following the Truweight program.
-Averagely, participants lost 8- 20% of their initial body weight.
+Participants lost 8- 20% of their initial body weight.
 The result also showed an improvement in major PCOS symptoms like irregular periods, facial hair and acne.

 The outcome proved that the mean intake of macronutrients like carbohydrates (154.3g), fat (25g) and protein (46.2g) has a positive effect on weight loss.